 While on a cruise you’ll have the opportunity to experience the best of the islands as well as all the incredible sights on the water.
 Spend your days relaxing on the vessel in the bliss serenity of the Galapagos, or engage in water activities like snorkelling, swimming and kayaking.

 In addition, engage in daily wildlife excursions led by naturalist guides, providing specialist knowledge on the incredible flora and fauna of these spectacular islands.

 The cruise experience itself is luxurious and intimate, with no more than 100 guests on board.
 Private cabins offer all the amenities you’d find in a hotel room.
 Depending on which ship you travel on, your accommodation options usually range from standard to luxury.
-All cruise packages sold by Croatia Travel Specialists are of the highest standard and offer guests the finest service and amenities.
+All cruise packages sold by South American Travel Specialists are of the highest standard and offer guests the finest service and amenities.

 An example of one of many vessels is the M/V Santa Cruz II.
 One of the larger vessels that cruises the Galapagos, the Santa Cruz II offers accommodation for up to 90 guests.
 With 50 cabins, this luxury 70m long, five deck vessel features large social areas inside and out providing guests with everything to make the most of their Galapagos Experience.
 Cabin options on offer include, single, double and family.
 And for those looking for something more opulent, there are the Darwin suites which provide guests with enhanced service, as well as special exclusivities such as a take-home Galapagos book and a tablet loan for each cabin.

 There isn’t much to be done to prepare for a Galapagos cruise.
 All that you really need to do is ensure you’ve got all the necessary vaccinations to travel.
 Yellow Fever is the only one required, however be sure to consult your travel doctor before you travel.